elastisys/compliantkubernetes-kubespray/docs/troubleshoot-ceph-crashcollector.md

 [errno 13] RADOS permission denied (error connecting to the cluster)
 ```

-Note that in most cases, those error messages are expected due to the rook-ceph crash posting implemenation.
+Note that in most cases, those error messages are expected due to the rook-ceph crash posting implementation.

 Basically, what happens is that Ceph [scans](https://github.com/ceph/ceph/blob/main/src/ceph-crash.in#L66) the crash folder */var/lib/ceph/crash* every *X* minutes, by default the delay between scans is 10 minutes.
 Whenever it find crashes, it will try to [post](https://github.com/ceph/ceph/blob/main/src/ceph-crash.in#L44) them, once the post action succeeds, ceph will [move those crashes](https://github.com/ceph/ceph/blob/main/src/ceph-crash.in#L84) to the **posted** folder.